-Each time you submit an offer, the freelancer has 7 days to accept and if they take no action, the offer will be revoked.
-If you're an Enterprise customer, the freelancer has 30 days to accept before the offer is revoked.
+Each time you submit an offer, the freelancer or agency has 7 days to accept and if they take no action, the offer will be revoked.
+If you're an Enterprise customer, the freelancer or agency has 30 days to accept before the offer is revoked.

 You can confirm that your new contract is active by going to the My Jobs page and check the list of Contracts.
 If it is an hourly job, your freelancer can’t log time until the start date.

 If you changed your mind after making an offer, you can withdraw or change your offer so long as the freelancer or agency hasn’t already accepted it.
 This includes changing from hourly to fixed-price, or fixed-price to hourly.
 If the freelancer or agency has accepted your offer, you and the freelancer or agency will need to end the contract under the My Jobs page